Nassau County Spousal Support Lawyer

 Is Spousal Support Considered Income?

-Spousal support is a more modern and gender neutral term that encompasses the payments made to either a man or woman after a divorce.
-Spousal support is also considered temporary until either recipient is able to get back onto their feet.
+Spousal support is a more modern and gender-neutral term that encompasses the payments made to either a man or woman after a divorce.
+Spousal support is also considered temporary until the recipient is able to get back onto their feet.

-Contact Us for a Free, 1-Hour Case Consultation
+Contact Us for a Free, 1-Hour Consultation on Spousal Support in Nassau County

 If you are considering or going through a divorce or separation, we can help.
 We know how difficult this process is and we are committed to helping our clients every step of the way.
 We have been practicing law since 1988 and are members of the New York Bar Association, the Nassau County Bar Association, and the Matrimonial Committee of the Bar Association.
 With extensive experience and knowledge handling divorce proceedings in Nassau County, we are prepared to put our knowledge to work for you.

 If you are going through a difficult divorce, you are not alone.
-Call our Nassau County spousal support lawyer today at (516) 252-0223.
+Contact our Nassau County spousal support lawyer today at (516) 252-0223.

 Have Questions?